Skip to content

 • Early Career Investigator Grant

-The Early Career Investigator Grant (formerly the Liz Tilberis Early Career Award) is for junior faculty (Assistant Professor level) with a strong commitment to an investigative career in ovarian cancer or related gynecologic cancer research.
-Each grantee will receive a three-year grant of $150,000 per year, for a total of $450,000.
+The Early Career Investigator Grant (formerly the Liz Tilberis Early Career Award) is for junior faculty (Assistant Professor level) with a strong commitment to an investigative career in ovarian cancer and/or related gynecologic cancer research.
+Support of $150,000 annually for three years, for a total of $450,000, will be awarded to the institutions where the recipients will conduct the research.

 • Mentored Investigator Grant

-The Mentored Investigator Grant (formerly the Ann and Sol Schreiber Mentored Investigator Award) provides funding for trainees (post-doctoral fellows or clinical fellows) working under the supervision of a mentor who is a recognized leader in ovarian cancer research.
+The Mentored Investigator Grant (formerly the Ann and Sol Schreiber Mentored Investigator Award) provides funding for trainees (post-doctoral fellows or clinical fellows) working under the supervision of a mentor who is a recognized leader in ovarian cancer research, or related area.
 Applicants must have an MD or a PhD degree.
-The grant provides a total of $100,000 to be used over one or two years and will encourage the recipient’s research career in the field of ovarian cancer and related gynecologic cancers.
+The grant provides a total of $100,000 to be used over one or two years and will encourage the recipient’s research career in the field of ovarian cancer and/or related gynecologic cancers.

 • Health Equity Research Grant